Owens Corning (OC) operates in the PINK. Famous for its Pink

 commercial and industrial construction markets, and as more

-in its composites business, which supplies the industrial,
+investments in its composites business, which supplies the

-energy, and residential markets.
-Its OCV Reinforcements and
+industrial, energy, and residential markets.
+Its OCV Reinforcements

-OCV Technical Fabrics units provide lightweight alternatives for
+and OCV Technical Fabrics units provide lightweight alternatives

 To meet growing demand for bio-based products, Owens Corning in